talon-one/TalonOnePHPsdk/docs/Api/ManagementApi.md

 Export customer's transaction logs

 Download a CSV file containing a customer's transaction logs in the loyalty program.  **Tip:** If the exported CSV file is too large to view, you can [split it into multiple files](https://www.makeuseof.com/tag/how-to-split-a-huge-csv-excel-workbook-into-seperate-files/).
-The generated file can contain the following columns:  - `customerprofileid`: The ID of the profile. - `customersessionid`: The ID of the customer session. - `rulesetid`: The ID of the rule set. - `rulename`: The name of the rule. - `programid`: The ID of the loyalty program. - `type`: The type of the loyalty program. - `name`: The name of the loyalty program. - `subledgerid`: The ID of the subledger, when applicable. - `startdate`: The start date of the program. - `expirydate`: The expiration date of the program. - `id`: The ID of the transaction. - `created`: The timestamp of the creation of the loyalty program. - `amount`: The number of points in that transaction. - `archived`: Whether the session related to the transaction is archived.
+The generated file can contain the following columns:  - `customerprofileid`: The ID of the profile. - `customersessionid`: The ID of the customer session. - `rulesetid`: The ID of the rule set. - `rulename`: The name of the rule. - `programid`: The ID of the loyalty program. - `type`: The type of the loyalty program. - `name`: The name of the loyalty program. - `subledgerid`: The ID of the subledger, when applicable. - `startdate`: The start date of the program. - `expirydate`: The expiration date of the program. - `id`: The ID of the transaction. - `created`: The timestamp of the creation of the loyalty program. - `amount`: The number of points in that transaction. - `archived`: Whether the session related to the transaction is archived. - `campaignid`: The ID of the campaign.

 ### Example